fastify/fastify-static/README.md

 Default: `undefined`

-To enable `hash`, the `wildcard` option must be turned off.
+Enabling `hash` will turn off the `wildcard` option if it wasn't explicitly set to `true`, and both cannot be set to `true`.
 When enabled, `hash` lets the user access assets dynamically using the decorated `getHashedAsset` function.
 This in turn makes possible the usage of a very high `maxAge` so that the content can be cached as long as possible.
 If any modifications are made to a file, its hash will simply be recalculated during the next startup and the cache will bust for that asset.

 **Note:** A custom script can be used to generate the hashes in advance to speed up cold start times, ideally during the build phase.